helenclx/helenchong.dev/src/slashes/headerlinks/about.md

 ## Currently

-I am currently working as an in-house full-stack WordPress developer for a local traditional Chinese medicine healthcare company.

-You can also learn about what I doing to at the moment from [my now page](https://helenchong.omg.lol/now).
+You can learn about what I doing to at the moment from [my now page](https://helenchong.omg.lol/now).

 ## Contact